-Campus: Orlando Date: Spring 2023
+Campus: Orlando Date: Spring 2024

-MDiv [] Student Learning Outcomes Rubri c Mini-Justification In order to measure the success of the MDiv curriculum, RTS has defined the following as the intended outcomes of the student learning process.
+MDiv Student Learning Outcomes Rubric Mini-Justification In order to measure the success of the MDiv curriculum, RTS has defined the following as the intended outcomes of the student learning process.
 Each course contributes to these overall outcomes.
 This rubric shows the contribution of this course to the MDiv outcomes.
-As the MDiv is the core degree at RTS, the MDiv rubric will be used in this syllabus. > Stror > Mode > Minin > None erate mal Articulation (oral & written) Broadly understands and articulates knowledge, both oral and written, of essential biblical, theological, historical, and cultural/global information, including details, concepts, and frameworks.
+StrongModerateMinimalNone he core degree at RTS, the MDiv rubric will be used in this syllabus.
+Broadly understands and articulates knowledge, both oral The assignments require students to articulate Articulation (oral & written) and written, of essential biblical, theological, historical, and cultural/global information, including details, concepts, and frameworks.
 Also includes ability to preach and teach the meaning of Scripture to both heart and mind with clarity and enthusiasm.
 Strong The assignments require students to articulate complex ideas clearly, charitably, and with nuance.
 Scripture Significant knowledge of the original meaning of Scripture.
 Also, the concepts for and skill to research further into the original meaning of Scripture and to apply Scripture to a variety of modern circumstances.
 (Includes appropriate use of original languages and hermeneutics; and integrates theological, historical, and cultural/global perspectives.)
 Strong The course content is focused entirely on the Pauline corpus.
 Reformed Theology Significant knowledge of Reformed theology and practice, with emphasis on the Westminster Standards.
-Moderat Reformed distinctives are considered within each of Paul's letters.
+Moderate Reformed distinctives are considered within each of Paul's letters.
 Sanctification Demonstrates a love for the Triune God that aids the student's sanctification.
 None Worldview Burning desire to conform all of life to the Word of God.
 Includes ability to interact within a denominational context, within the broader worldwide church, and with significant public issues.
-Minima Students will be pushed to apply their reading to relevant issues in the contemporary world.
+Minimal Students will be pushed to apply their reading to relevant issues in the contemporary world.
 Winsomely Reformed Embraces a winsomely Reformed ethos.
 (Includes an appropriate ecumenical spirit with other Christians, especially Evangelicals; a concern to present the Gospel in a God-honoring manner to non-Christians; and a truth-in-love attitude in disagreements.)
-Minima Course content and reading situate Reformed views on Pauline theology alongside other views.
+Minimal Course content and reading situate Reformed views on Pauline theology alongside other views.
 Pastoral Ministry Ability to minister the Word of God to hearts and lives of both churched and unchurched, to include preaching, teaching, leading in worship, leading and shepherding the local congregation, aiding in spiritual maturity, concern for non-Christians.
-Moderat Students will be pushed to consider how Paul's letters can be and should be applied in pastoral ministry.
+Moderate Students will be pushed to consider how Paul's letters can be and should be applied in pastoral ministry.